Heat's Meyers Leonard To Be Away From Team Indefinitely After Using Anti-Semitic Slur

 Leonard, 29, is recovering from a shoulder injury and is out for the season.
 He signed a $19.5 million, two-year contract in November.

-Leonard, who is said to be an avid gamer, just this week posted about his game-playing on Twitch:MORE NEWS: No-Cost Eye Exams Offered To Students At KIPP Sunrise Academy
+Leonard, who is said to be an avid gamer, just this week posted about his game-playing on Twitch:MORE NEWS: 'Once In A Lifetime Event': Miami Beach Man Spots 5 Elusive Florida Panthers In Single Day, 4 At The Same Time

 “My passion away from the basketball floor!!!
 I’ve been incredibly blessed to grow my community and give them a place to come have a good time and meet great people!
 Hammer Squad!!!”